How to Spend the Holidays Alone

 For the most part, spending any holiday alone can be hard, though.
 Maybe you’re choosing not to see people this year because of complicated family dynamics, a loss, or a move to a new city.
 Or maybe you’re sick (or trying to avoid getting sick) and stuck at home.
 Regardless of why you’re alone, it’s normal to feel like you’re missing out.

 Sure, you won’t have to deal with holiday party anxiety and the awkward small talk that comes with it, but being alone can still be, well, lonely.
-“We as humans are instinctually wired for connection,” says therapist Jasmine Cobb, LCSW, who specializes in grief.
+“We as humans are instinctually wired for connection,” says therapist Jasmine Cobb, LCSW-S, who specializes in grief.
 Sitting out of traditions you’re so used to doing and the loss of familiarity and connection can make you feel like you’re grieving what the holidays are “supposed to” represent: family, cheer, lots of gifts, and so on, Cobb says.

 But when you’re navigating the holidays as a party of one, you can make the most of it by listening to what you actually want to do and fostering connections (even if that’s from your couch).
 Sure, you may still feel a little FOMO, but hopefully it’s less annoying than some really awful Christmas tunes we won’t mention by name.